-When it comes to planning and scheduling a project, Agile focuses on forecasting rather than estimating on gut feelings.
-This can be done by relying on historical data which is run through a number of random simulations with the goal to forecast a probable future outcome.
+This can be done by relying on historical data that is run through many random simulations to forecast a probable future outcome.
 The method is known as Monte Carlo Simulations.

-Here, it is important to note that the keyword is "forecast” which means that it won't be 100% precise.
+Here, it is essential to note that the keyword is "forecast", which means that it won't be 100% precise.
 However, it will certainly be more accurate than relying on a gut feeling to do estimations.
 As a result, you will have the means to provide your clients with more realistic expectations regarding their project delivery.

-Imagine that you are driving a car without being able to clearly see the road.
+Imagine for a second that you are driving a car without being able to see the road clearly.
 How easy would it be for you to take a turn and change your course of direction?
 Not at all, right?

 It is the same in project management.
-Without having a visible process, you will have a hard time adapting to emerging changes as well as measuring performance indicators.
+Without a visible process, you will have a hard time adapting to emerging changes and measuring performance indicators.

-That's why Agile projects are distinguished by their transparent work processes.
-This allows you to spot issues inside your workflow, put everybody from your team on the same page and more effectively respond to changes.
+That's why one of the most critical benefits of Agile lies within the creation of a transparent work process.
+This allows you to spot issues inside your workflow, put everybody from your team on the same page, and respond to changes more effectively.

-In practice, you can make your project's life cycle more transparent with the help of the Kanban board for example.
+In practice, you can make your project's life cycle more transparent with the Kanban board's help.
 There you can break down your bigger initiatives into smaller tasks (cards), split your work process into different phases, create separate workflows, make your work policies explicit and visualize the flow of tasks of your team members.

-When this in place, you will be able to improve the collaboration between your colleagues as each one of them will know what the other is working on at any given point in time.
-In addition, you will have a better representation of the performance of your work process – what type of tasks are taking the most time to be completed, are you keeping a steady process flow, in what stages work is slowing down, etc.
+When this is in place, you will be able to improve the collaboration between your colleagues as each one of them will know what the other is working on at any given point in time.
+You will also have a better representation of your work process's performance – what type of tasks are taking the most time to be completed, are you keeping a steady process flow, in what stages work is slowing down, etc.

-Besides that, in Agile, there is a big focus on continuous improvement which is seen as a "religion".
-As big piles of work are being broken down into smaller pieces and continuously delivered for customer examination, Agile teams can reflect on the feedback they receive and keep refining a product or service to make it better and better with time.
+Besides that, there is a big focus on continuous improvement in Agile, which is seen as a "religion".
+As big piles of work are being broken down into smaller pieces and continuously delivered for customer examination, Agile teams can reflect on their feedback and keep refining a product or service to make it better and better with time.

-Eventually, the end customers will receive not only what they asked for, but what they really need.
-On the other hand, the collective knowledge gathered by your team members through that process will make them more qualified with the successful execution of future projects.
+Eventually, the end customers will receive what they asked for and what they really need.
+On the other hand, the collective knowledge gathered by your team members through that process will make them more qualified for the successful execution of future projects.